MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/virtual-entities/custom-ve-data-providers.md

 For both events, you must :
 1. Convert the respective information in the execution context into a query that will work for your external data source.
 2. Retrieve the data from the external system.
 3. For **Retrieve**, convert the data into an [Entity](https://msdn.microsoft.com/library/microsoft.xrm.sdk.entity.aspx); otherwise, for **RetrieveMultiple**, convert it to an [EntityCollection](https://msdn.microsoft.com/library/microsoft.xrm.sdk.entitycollection.aspx).
-This result is returned through the Dynamics 365 platform to the user executing the query.
+This result is returned through the Dynamics 365 for Customer Engagement platform to the user executing the query.

-The classes in the Microsoft.Xrm.Sdk.Data namespace provide a framework to assist in mapping the Dynamics 365 query information from the execution context into a query in the format appropriate for your external data source.
-This framework will help you convert the data returned in to the appropriate **Entity** or **EntityCollection** types expected by the Dynamics 365 platform.
+The classes in the Microsoft.Xrm.Sdk.Data namespace provide a framework to assist in mapping the Dynamics 365 for Customer Engagement query information from the execution context into a query in the format appropriate for your external data source.
+This framework will help you convert the data returned in to the appropriate **Entity** or **EntityCollection** types expected by the Dynamics 365 for Customer Engagement platform.

 #### Data provider exceptions